nemski/nemski.github.com/_posts/2016-11-05-docker-in-production.markdown

 There are a number of valid problems with Docker raised by the author.

 - Docker API changes with every release.
-- Changes are often not backwards compatible, making upgrades hard.
 - Support for releases is short, requiring users to upgrade to fix bugs.
-However this is painful due to lack of backwards compatibility.
 - Docker maintained services are not stable.
 - The state of orchestration for Docker is still relatively immature.
 - Transitioning to any new technology is hard.
 Especially when that technology requires a shift in how you architect and build systems.